DannyArends/CalderaD/README.md

 1) Install the [LDC compiler](https://dlang.org/download.html) for your OS

-2) Download the LDC aarch64 library for Android file "ldc2-X.XX.X-android-aarch64.tar.xz" from https://github.com/ldc-developers/ldc/releases/ where X.XX.X is your LDC version and extract it
+2) Download the LDC aarch64 library for Android file "ldc2-X.XX.X-android-aarch64.tar.xz" from https://github.com/ldc-developers/ldc/releases/ where X.XX.X is your LDC version and extract it.

+3) Copy the contents of the android aarch64/lib folder into a new folder called "lib-android-aarch64" in your LDC directory

 Open the file PATHTOLDC/ldc2-X.XX.X/etc/ldc2.conf, where PATHTOLDC is where you installed LDC in step 1.